When To Wear Morning Wear

 Despite its name, morning dress may be worn to afternoon social events that begin before five o'clock in the afternoon but not to events beginning after six o'clock in the evening.

-If you receive an invitation that dictates a morning suit is de rigor, you'll want to be sure that your suit is fit to pass the sartorial scrutiny of your fellow attendees.
+So, if you receive an invitation that dictates a morning suit is de rigor, you'll want to be sure that your suit is fit to pass the sartorial scrutiny of your fellow attendees.
 Whether you are joining a wedding party, preparing for Royal Ascot, or even in anticipation of Derby Day, you'll find that a well-cut morning suit will become a useful addition to your formal wardrobe.

 You can opt for either a cashmere stripe or houndstooth trousers to wear with your morning coat.